1jour1vin

 Wine rated (2025 guide) 99/100 (Antonio Galloni)

-Canon 2022 is a majestic wine, possessing absolute sophistication and class—aromatic and highly expressive, it unfolds with grace.
-Crushed flowers, chalk, mint, dried herbs, incense, and blood orange grace the palate.
-Distinct saline notes extend the mid-palate and finish with ease.
-Despite the heat and dryness of the year, Canon retains its essential and particularly refined character.
+Canon 2022 is a majestic wine of absolute sophistication and class—aromatic and highly expressive, it unfolds with grace.
+Crushed flowers, chalk, mint, dried herbs, incense, and blood orange dance across the palate.
+Distinct saline notes extend the mid-palate and lead to an effortless finish.
+Despite the heat and drought of the year, Canon retains its essential and particularly refined character.
 2030–2072

 Jeb Dunnuck